The Documentary Film Project

 Rachel Carson’s Silent Spring

-The first “super” foods- bee pollen, wheat germ, carrot juice, nutritional yeast, more.
+The first “super” foods- bee pollen, wheat germ, carrot juice, nutritional yeast, spirulina, and more.

 Episode 7